-Indian pharmaceutical industry caters to the businesses that involve manufacturing and supply of pharmaceutical ingredients and also involved in finished formulations.
+Indian pharmaceutical industry caters to businesses that involve manufacturing and supply of pharmaceutical ingredients and also involved in finished formulations.
 The industry is specifically confined to the export of generic drugs in bulk amounts.

 Currently, the pharmaceutical industry is under the hammer for collaborating, amalgamating and investing in foreign direct investment.
 Domestic markets are looking forward to the international arena where high margins can be reaped.